A Protected Cell Company (‘PCC’) is a single legal structure that can segregate its assets between different cells within the PCC.

 - Structured finance businesses

-A PCC need to submit audited financial statements to the FSC.
-The tax returns is also required to be filed together with a duly executed statement of accounts.
+A PCC needs to submit audited financial statements to the FSC.
+The tax return is also required to be filed together with duly executed statement of accounts.

 A Protected Cell Company is under an obligation to pay taxes on a cell basis.
 If the said PCC is a qualified global business company, i.e. a GBL Company acting as the vehicle, then each cell would therefore be taxed at a maximum rate of 15% but with the application of the ‘Deemed Foreign Tax Credit Regulation’ it would reduce the tax liability to an effective tax rate of 3%.